Compliance competency: Everything you need to know about HITRUST compliance

 HITRUST vs. SOC 2: What sets them apart?

-HITRUST CSF was originally introduced as a risk-solver for the healthcare industry, focusing on health record and ePHI (electronic protected health information) security.
+HITRUST CSF was originally introduced as a risk-solver for the healthcare industry, focusing on health records and ePHI (electronic protected health information) security.
 It has since evolved, now catering to a much wider range of industries.
 The intention behind SOC 2, on the other hand, is to help software companies and vendors exhibit their customer data protection via their security controls.

 While both SOC 2 and HITRUST CSF tackle cybersecurity issues in cloud-based systems, their scopes are different in many ways.
 For starters, HITRUST is a risk-based framework, whereas SOC 2 is a compliance-based framework.
 The former assesses security controls based on a company’s maturity rating, whereas the latter tests security controls for overall efficacy.